Saturday, August 16, 2008

 SNP Clan : Shivasubbaraya Iyer to Jagadeesan Iyer, Manni Patti (Bhagirathi)

-1. Narayanaswamy Iyer ( It is not known,if the family continued after Narayanaswamy iyer or there may be some dayadhis (A term used to refer the succeeding families of brothers and cousins brothers)
+1. Ramaswamy Iyer ( It is not known,if the family continued after Ramaswamy iyer or there may be some dayadhis (A term used to refer the succeeding families of brothers and cousins brothers)

-2. Ramaswamy Iyer a.k.a Ramalinga Sharma.
+2. Narayanaswamy Iyer a.k.a Ramalinga Sharma.
 He had 4 children.
 Jagadeesan Iyer, Kailsam Iyer, Krishnaswamy Iyer and a daughter Mangalam

 3. We belong to the succeeding branches of Jagadeesan Iyer

 Jagadeesan Iyer was the eldest of the siblings.
 His wife was Baghirathi (also called as Manni Patti).
-Jagadeesan Iyer died at the age of probably about 32-34 years.
+Jagadeesan Iyer died at the age of probably about 40+ years.
+He should have died probably in 1908 or so.
+The last of the promisory note referenced in the partition deed is dated June 1908.
 Thereafter the lands were partitioned.
 During one of the court cases pertaining to Sivan temple, some of the old documents were taken.
 The document pertains to the year 1914.
 A statement is written in the documents, that the property and lands were partitioned among the 3 brothers.
-The portion belonging to Jagadeesan Iyer will be managed by her wife Baghirathi
+The portion belonging to Jagadeesan Iyer will be managed by her wife Baghirathi.
+His eldest son Ramani Iyer was 14 years old and yonger Subramanian was 9 years old.

 Jagadeesa Iyer had 2 sons and 2 daughter.
 See the family tree in next section